cwcontur/Gnocchi-Modpack/index.md

 # Gnocchi is a Minecraft Modpack
 {: .fs-9 }

-This is documentation for Gnocchi Modpack to get you jumpstarted on your adventures.
+This is the documentation for Gnocchi mod pack to get you a jump-start on your adventures.
 {: .fs-6 .fw-300 }